 In order to execute UI Automation tests, you have to use the other tool by Apple called Instruments (it's also their profiler tool).
 It's actually a great tool, but kind of like UI Automation that is tacked onto it.

 As always your goal should always be to make your tests repeatable and quickly executable.
-By integrating with the same way that XCTest runs unit tests, KIF makes those kind of GUI- based tests much faster to execute.
+By integrating with the same way that XCTest runs unit tests, KIF makes those kinds of GUI- based tests much faster to execute.

 You can do it at a more granular level than the full screenshot of the device.
 You can pick a little UI view in what you subclass when you see a little widget on the screen; anything from a piece of text to something more complicated.
 You can also isolate that snapshot test case to that UI view subclass.